Kevin Owens and Sami Zayn: Reunion as fan favorites (2023–2024)

 On the March 17, 2023, episode of SmackDown, Cody Rhodes invited Owens and Zayn to hash it out so that they can reunite to fight against The Bloodline, but Owens again declined to team up with Zayn.
 Later that night, Zayn confronted Jey Uso in the ring and was beaten up by The Usos.
-Owens ran out to save Zayn and embraced him.
+Owens ran out to save Zayn and embraced him, officially reuniting in the process.
+On the March 20 episode of Raw, Owens and Zayn challenged The Usos to a match for the Undisputed WWE Tag Team Championship at WrestleMania 39, which The Usos accepted.
+At WrestleMania 39, they defeated The Usos to win the Undisputed WWE Tag Team Championships, ending the Usos' historic Undisputed Tag Team Championship reign.